 coverage, do I have to change plans to enroll in Part D?

-prescription drug coverage and you would like to enroll in Part D, you need to
+drug coverage and you would like to enroll in Part D, you need to contact your

-benefit, then you may need to join a different Medicare Advantage Plan
+then you may need to join a different Medicare Advantage Plan through a

 Advantage plans may affect your choice of doctors.